smlsvnssn/ouml/README.md

 ### Error handling and logging

+All logging methods can be silenced globally by calling `ö.verbose(false)`.

 #### ö.verbose( isVerbose, isThrowing = false ) → Boolean

 Get/set `isVerbose`, turns off error/message logging when set to `false`.
 Defaults to `true`.
 Optionally set `isThrowing` to `true`, in order to throw errors instead.

 #### ö.error( error, ...rest ) → console.error or thrown Error, arguments

 Logs errors to console, optionally throws instead.
-Can be silenced globally by calling `ö.verbose(false)`.
 Returns single argument, or multiple arguments as an array.

 #### ö.warn( message, ...rest ) → console.warn, arguments

 Outputs arguments to console.
-Can be silenced globally by calling `ö.verbose(false)`.
 Returns single argument, or multiple arguments as an array.

 #### ö.log( ...messages ) → console.log, arguments

 Outputs arguments to console.
-Can be silenced globally by calling `ö.verbose(false)`.
 Returns single argument, or multiple arguments as an array.
 Can be used like so: `const x = ö.log( y*z );` or to tap into a call chain.

+#### ö.time( f, label ) → logs time, f return value | undefined

+The basic usecase is as a simple wrapper for `console.time`, optionally with a label.
+If `f`is a string, it is used as a label.
+In that case, the timer ends when calling `ö.timeEnd` with a matching label.

+Optionally, it accepts a function with no arguments, which gets timed, called and its value returned.
+In this case `console.timeEnd` is called internally.

+#### ö.timeEnd( label ) → logs time

+Simple wrapper for `console.timeEnd`.

 #### ö.message( str ) → 'ö🍳uery says: ${str}'